1zhou-Wang/MemVR/README.md

 ```

 ### Evaluation
 Follow [Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md) in [LLaVA](https://github.com/haotian-liu/LLaVA) to prepare for the benchmark materials.
-Additionally, we recommen you to use GPUs with no less than 40GB of VRAM.
+Additionally, we recommend you use GPUs with no less than 40GB of VRAM.
 Test with these benchmarks by running
 ```
 bash eval_scripts/llava/mme.sh